 Community Development and Applied Economics AMP

-All students must meet the Requirements for the Accelerated Master's Degree Programs
+All students must meet the Requirements for the Accelerated Master’s Degree Pathway.

 Overview

-The Accelerated Master’s Entry Program in Community Development and Applied Economics (AMP-CDAE) offers University of Vermont students the opportunity to secure a sound undergraduate and graduate program of study in 5 rather than a minimum of 6 years.
+The Accelerated Master’s Entry Pathway in Community Development and Applied Economics (AMP-CDAE) offers University of Vermont students the opportunity to secure a sound undergraduate and graduate program of study in 5 rather than a minimum of 6 years.
 The program closely integrates both programs of study, and enhances competitiveness in a marketplace stressing broad undergraduate and focused graduate education.
 The AMP-CDAE welcomes students majoring in one of CDAE’s undergraduate majors, as well as related majors such as environmental studies, food systems, and other social science disciplines.
 Application to the program is typically made during a student's junior year.

 Specific Requirements